-There’s been a lot of recent confusion about whale watching in Washington State waters.
+There’s been a lot of recent confusion about whale watching in the San Juan Islands and Washington State waters.
 Here’s what’s happening in the San Juan Islands.
 It’s a complicated issue, and the San Juan Island Visitor’s Bureau is happy to answer questions and provide clarification.
 Most importantly, government and industry are working together to protect Washington’s endangered Southern Resident Orca Whales.

 Washington State Governor Jay Inslee’s recent recommendation for a three-year suspension of viewing endangered Southern Resident killer whales (SRKW) will not eliminate whale and wildlife watching activities in the San Juan Islands.
 Southern Residents make up a small percentage of local viewing opportunities; visitors can still view the Salish Sea’s other healthy populations of whales, dolphins, porpoises, seals, sea lions and river otters on land or by sea.
 The San Juan Islands are still one of the best places in the world to whale watch.

 More Than Orcas To Be Seen in the San Juan Islands